NCICCGPO/gdan-tmp-models/README.md

 # Data Requirements
 User input data must be in tab separated format.

+# Model Selection and Input Specifications
+Edit the file in `user-job-ymls/` that is associated with the method.
+Available methods are `skgrid`, `aklimate`, `cloudforest`, `jadbio`, and `subscope`.

+Each method file is slightly different, but all will require selection of at least the input dataset, cancer model, and data platform.
+Available values are noted in each method's yaml file.

 # Analyze: Run Machine Learning Models to Predict Cancer Subtypes
 Simple command to call one of the five methods.
 This will predict the molecular subtype for each sample.